Drone944/amfoss-tasks/README.md

 ## WHAT'S YOUR PLAN FOR THE NEXT SIX MONTHS ?

-I want to develop my coding skills and to be a developer I have to learn many more languages as well.
+I want to develop my coding skills and to be a developer.
+I have to learn many more languages as well.
 I want to explore all the fields in the vast area of computer science and its branches and look into which all things should I learn and how would it help me.
 I want to set a clear goal about my career and where I want to be and work hard to reach there.

 ## HOW WOULD YOU CONTRIBUTE BACK TO THE CLUB ?